-Research Title: iCaretrack 2: Theory-based Approach to Improving the Appropriateness of Glaucoma Eyecare Delivery within Australia
+Research Title: iCareTrack: Improving the Appropriateness of Australian Glaucoma Eyecare Delivery (ImAAGED)

-Melinda graduated from QUT in 1993 with a Bachelor of Applied Science (Optometry).
-Melinda’s career has been varied, practicing in public hospitals, private practice, corporate practice and university settings, in roles ranging from clinical, managerial and educator.
-During this time Melinda developed a special interest in ocular diseases, ocular therapeutics, evidence-based practice and public health optometry.
+Melinda is an optometrist researcher with a wide range of clinical, academic, management and research experience in a variety of health care settings.
+Melinda is a UNSW Scientia PhD Scholar whose current research focuses on understanding and improving the delivery of appropriate glaucoma care in Australia.
+Melinda has special interest in ocular diseases, ocular therapeutics, evidence-based practice and public health optometry.
 Melinda has also gained the following qualifications: MBA, Master of Optometry, and Graduate Certificate in Ocular Therapeutics.
 Melinda has both participated in and lead teams providing eyecare to Indigenous communities in Australia and an international mission to Panama.

-Master of Business Administration, Southern Cross University, 2011
+2011, Master of Business Administration, Southern Cross University, Lismore

 - Gyawali R, Toomey M, Stapleton F, Jalbert I. Clinical record keeping in glaucoma.
 MiVision March 2019 Available: https://www.mieducation.com/clinical-record-keeping-in-glaucoma/

 2021 The Association of Research in Vision and Ophthalmology, Travel Grant